Electric light: Discharge

 A discharge lamp has a glass or silica envelope containing two metal electrodes separated by a gas.
-Gases used include, neon, argon, xenon, sodium, metal halide, and mercury.
+Gases used include, neon, argon, xenon, sodium, metal halides, and mercury.
 The core operating principle is much the same as the carbon arc lamp, but the term "arc lamp" normally refers to carbon arc lamps, with more modern types of gas discharge lamp normally called discharge lamps.
 With some discharge lamps, very high voltage is used to strike the arc.
 This requires an electrical circuit called an igniter, which is part of the electrical ballast circuitry.
 After the arc is struck, the internal resistance of the lamp drops to a low level, and the ballast limits the current to the operating current.
 Without a ballast, excess current would flow, causing rapid destruction of the lamp.

 Some lamp types contain a small amount of neon, which permits striking at normal running voltage with no external ignition circuitry.
 Low-pressure sodium lamps operate this way.
 The simplest ballasts are just an inductor, and are chosen where cost is the deciding factor, such as street lighting.
 More advanced electronic ballasts may be designed to maintain constant light output over the life of the lamp, may drive the lamp with a square wave to maintain completely flicker-free output, and shut down in the event of certain faults.

 The most efficient source of electric light is the low-pressure sodium lamp.
 It produces, for all practical purposes, a monochromatic orange-yellow light, which gives a similarly monochromatic perception of any illuminated scene.
 For this reason, it is generally reserved for outdoor public lighting applications.
 Low-pressure sodium lights are favoured for public lighting by astronomers, since the light pollution that they generate can be easily filtered, contrary to broadband or continuous spectra.

+Characteristics

 Form factor

 Many lamp units, or light bulbs, are specified in standardized shape codes and socket names.
-Incandescent bulbs and their retrofit replacements are often specified as "A19/A60 E26/E27", a common size for these kind of light bulbs.
+Incandescent bulbs and their retrofit replacements are often specified as "A19/A60 E26/E27", a common size for those kinds of light bulbs.
 In this example, the "A" parameters describe the bulb size and shape within the A-series light bulb while the "E" parameters describe the Edison screw base size and thread characteristics.